fazle-rabbi-dev/create-expressapp/README.md

 <img width="100%" src="banner.jpg" alt="Banner" />

+📍 **Feel free to contribute to this project to take it to the next level!**

 ## About
 `generate-expressjs-app` is a command-line interface (CLI) tool built with Node.js for generating API boilerplate code.
 It helps developers quickly set up a robust API project with industry followed best practices, authentication, security configurations, file uploading setup with multer & cloudinary, mongoose setup and other common processes.